 Guirguis was a participant is the 2017 Desert X exhibition that was held in the Coachella Valley in Southern California.
 Her “One I Call,” takes is name from a Rumi poem about being everywhere and nowhere.
 It is an adobe structure in Whitewater Preserve, a meeting place for communities in the California desert near Palm Springs.
 “One I Call” is a site-specific, immersive art installation based on pigeon towers for homing pigeons, which the artist saw in Africa and in the Mid-East.
 She constructed her piece out of sandbags so that people could enter it and experience the desert.
 This art work not only told Guirguis’ own story as an immigrant but also the story of this particular site in Southern California.

 In 2019, Guirguis exhibited “Sherin Guirguis: Here I Have Returned” at the Minnesota Museum of American Art.
-Her hand-cut works on paper and sculpture were inspired by a forgotten leader of the Egyptian feminist movement, who had organized a feminist congress and stormed the gates of Parliament demanding that Egyptian women be given the right to vote.
+Her hand-cut works on paper and sculpture were inspired by a forgotten leader of the Egyptian feminist movement, Doria Shafik who in 1951 led 1,500 Egyptian women to the gates of the Egyptian parliament to demand the right to vote and to hold public office.
+She was arrested and silenced, and her role in the feminist movement was erased over time.

 Guirguis has participated in numerous group and solo exhibitions in Santa Monica and Venice California as well as in Dubai.
 Her work is in the permanent collections of the Los Angeles County Museum of Art, Houston’s Museum of Fine Arts, Las Vegas Art Museum, and Orange County Museum of Art, among others.